FreeYourSoul/FiL/README.md

 ## File Reader

-a reader handler optimized for fast read access (based on file stream)
+A reader handler optimized for fast read access (based on file stream).
+This handle is read only, it is a good candidate for usage in an application reading small or big files, with a requirement on fast access to soecific lines of the file.

+It works by reading chunk of the file through a file stream and returns only views over the buffer.

 ## FSM (Finite State Machine)